 In addition to the scheduled 301 classes, students are expected to read the Student Workbook assignments for each class and successfully complete an online quiz for each class lecture.
-Students are awarded one homework hour for reading the workbook and completing each online class quiz.
+Students are awarded one homework hour for the completion of each online quiz.
 There are 3 final exams in the 301 course administered during classes 301-8, 301-16, and 301-24.